deliteser112/eclipse-platform-releng-buildtools/docs/install.md

 created.
 Contacts can be used on any number of domains across any number of TLDs, and contain the information on who owns or provides technical support for a TLD.
 These details will appear in WHOIS queries.
-Note the `-c` parameter, which stands for client identifier: This is used on most `registry_tool` commands, and is used to specify the id of the registrar that the command will be executed using.
+Note the `-c` parameter, which stands for client identifier: This is used on most `nomulus` commands, and is used to specify the id of the registrar that the command will be executed using.
 Contact, domain, and host creation all work by constructing an EPP message that is sent to the registry, and EPP commands need to run under the context of a registrar.
 The "acme" registrar that was created above is used for this purpose.

-    $ registry_tool -e alpha create_contact -c acme --id abcd1234 \
+    $ nomulus -e alpha create_contact -c acme --id abcd1234 \
       --name 'John Smith' --street '234 Fake St' --city 'North Fakington' \
       --state MA --zip 23456 --cc US --email jsmith@e.mail [ ... snip EPP response ... ]